 Many people have fevers and chills and lose their appetite and/or weight.

 Abdominal pain may develop, possibly because the liver or spleen is enlarged.

 Infants or young children may have chronic diarrhea and may not grow and develop as expected (called failure to thrive Failure to Thrive Failure to thrive is a delay in weight gain and physical growth that can lead to delays in development and maturation.
 Medical disorders and a lack of proper nutrition are causes of failure... read more ).
-Immunodeficiency may be more severe if symptoms develop in early childhood than if they develop later.
+Children who develop symptoms in early childhood are likely to have a more severe immunodeficiency than those whose symptoms develop later.

 Other symptoms vary depending on the severity and duration of the infections.

 Primary immunodeficiencies may occur as part of a syndrome with other symptoms.
 These other symptoms are often more easily recognized than those of the immunodeficiency.
 For example, doctors may recognize DiGeorge syndrome DiGeorge Syndrome DiGeorge syndrome is a congenital immunodeficiency disorder in which the thymus gland is absent or underdeveloped at birth, causing problems with T cells, a type of white blood cell that helps... read more because affected infants have low-set ears, a small jawbone that recedes, and wide-set eyes.

 Although people with an immunodeficiency may have decreased ability to fight bacteria and other "foreign" substances, they can develop an immune response against their own tissues and develop symptoms of an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more .